wp-plugins/wordpress-seo/readme.txt

 = 1.2.5 =

 * Bug fixes:
-    * Make sure html entitites are decoded and if needed re-encoded to XML entities for the XML sitemap.
+    * Make sure html entities are decoded and if needed re-encoded to XML entities for the XML sitemap.
-    * Fix infinite loop in sub-category or sub-taxonomy archive page breadcrumbs.
+    * Fix infinite loop in sub-category or other sub-taxonomy archive page breadcrumbs.
     * Fix breaking rewrite for categories when strip category is enabled.
     * Fix non-global classes that should be global.
+* i18n:
+	* Updated French translation.
+	* Updated Bosnian language code and deleted unused Bosnian version.
+	* Updated Bulgarian and deleted unused Bulgarian `bul` version.

 = 1.2.4 =